shriphani/blog/_src/posts/2015-09-30-pegasus-a-full-featured-customizable-scalable-web-crawler-in-clojure.md

 frustrated.

-The more popular crawler projects (Heritrix and Nutch) are clunky and not trivially configurable.
+The more popular crawler projects (Heritrix and Nutch) are clunky and not easy to configure.
+I have often wanted to be able to supply my own extractors, save payloads directly to a database and so on.
+Short of digging into a poorly documented codebase, there are no real options.

-Tiny crawlers are barely beyond toy projects - they retain all their data-structures in memory.
-A simple crash somewhere causes you to lose all the precious state you built up over time.
+Tiny crawlers hold all their data structures in memory and are incapable of crawling the entire web.
+A simple crash somewhere causes you to lose all state built over a long-running crawl.

 Pegasus gives you the following:

 1. Async behavior using the excellent `core.async` library.
 2. Politeness - by following `nofollow` and `robots.txt` directives.
-3.
+3. A repl to inspect and alter critical routines and data-structures mid-crawl.
+4. Disk-backed data structures that allow us to checkpoint and recover state.
 <!-- more -->

+# Process Pipeline

+Each routine of the crawler consumes from a channel and writes to another which the next phase of the pipeline consumes from and so on.

+The channels are provided by `core.async` and allow one to spin up multiple instances of each pipeline component - thus you can make several requests in parallel.
+For instance, the crawler can make multiple HTTP GET requests to sites in parallel, extract links and write the web-page bodies to disk in parallel.